What is Account Planning?

 1. Concentration of Revenue

 The Pareto principle (80% of your revenue comes from 20% of your customers) is becoming increasingly relevant for organizations today.
 Experts believe that it could even become more concentrated than 80/20 in the coming years.
-New customers will be harder to come by and spend less while existing customers will grow with you.
+Global uncertaineties will continue, new customers will be harder to come by and spend less, while existing customers will grow with you.

 With an increasing concentration of revenue, the role of account planning becomes more significant.
 More importantly, account managers need to recognize that surface-level research is no longer enough.
 To gain a competitive edge, they need to find innovative ways to gain a more in-depth understanding of the client.